forflo/pocoblaze/README.md

 - Instructions that aren't supportet yet are
   - returni
   - interrupt management instructions
-  - fetch
-  - store (because the assembler doesn't support the latter two)
 - As examble what you **can** do, look at that:
   ```assembly
   ; Multiplier Routine (8-bit x 8-bit = 16-bit product)